appcircleio/appcircle-docusaurus/docs/troubleshooting-faq/enterprise-app-store-faq.md

 ### How will users enter my App Store?

 Once you go to your store's settings in Appcircle, you can define a prefix and Appcircle will give you a URL with the given prefix.
 Alternatively, you can use your own domain.
-(Not eligable on Starter, Developer and Professional plans.
+(Not eligible on Starter, Developer, and Professional plans.
 Please contact sales@appcircle.io to request custom domains).

 ## Technical Questions